GraphBLAS/graphblas-api-cpp/markdown/concepts.md

   };
 ```
 ## Mutable Matrix Range
 Some matrices and matrix-like objects are *mutable*, meaning that their stored values may be modified.
 Examples of mutable matrix ranges include instantiations of `grb::matrix` and certain matrix views that allow adding new values and modifying old values, such as `grb::transpose`.
-We say that a type `M` is a mutable matrix range for the scalar value `T` if the following semantic requirements are met.
+We say that a type `M` is a mutable matrix range for the scalar value `T` if the following requirements are met.

-### Semantic Requirements
+### Requirements
 1) `M` is a matrix range.
 2) The value type of `M` fulfills the requirements of `MutableMatrixEntry<T, I>`.
 3) `M` has a method `insert()` that takes a matrix entry tuple and attempts to insert the element into the matrix, returning an iterator to the new element on success and returning an iterator to the end on failure.